sbansal6/alpaca-mcp-server/README.md

 30. What was the latest trade price for NVDA?
 31. Show me the most recent quote for MSFT.
 32. Retrieve the last 100 trades for AMD.
-33. Show me intraday bars for AMZN from last Tuesday.
+33. Show me intraday bars for AMZN from last Tuesday through last Friday.

 ### Orders
 34. Show me all my open and filled orders from this week.